YairShemer/ILS-SUMM/README.md

 ```
 To illustrate the solution, the following figure will be saved in the data directory:
 ![](data/Solution_Visualization.png)
-The features dimension were reduced to two dimensions using PCA.
+The features dimension was reduced to two dimensions using PCA.
 The point radius is proportional to the shot duration, and blue color denotes the shots that were chosen by ILS-SUMM algorithm.

 ## Datasets
 The datasets we used in the paper can be found [here]().